getshaka-org/native-converter/README.md

 The generated JavaScript code is very clean.
 I was amazed how nice it is when looking at `sbt fastLinkJS` output.
 This is all possible because of Scala 3's [`inline`](https://dotty.epfl.ch/docs/reference/metaprogramming/inline.html) keyword, and powerful type-level programming capabilities.
 That's right.. no Macros used whatsoever!
 The `derives` keyword on type T causes the NativeConverter Typeclass to be auto-generated in T's companion object.
 Only once, and when first requested.

 It is safe to say that I am very impressed with Scala 3.
-And a big thank you to Sébastien Doeraene and Tobias Schlatter, who are first-rate maintainers of Scala.js.
+And a big thank you to Sébastien Doeraene and Tobias Schlatter, who are first-rate maintainers of Scala.js, as well as Jamie Thompson who gave me advice on the conversion of Sum types.

 ## License
 https://www.apache.org/licenses/LICENSE-2.0